frkngnc/react-phonebox/README.md

 ## 🧱 Styling

 Basic styles are included via `PhoneBox.css`.
+Supports both dark and light themes via theme prop.
-You can customize it or override styles via your own stylesheet.
+You can customize or override styles by importing your own CSS and/or overriding CSS variables..

 ## 🛆 License